Observability tools weren't built for your custom business metrics

 See it in action

 Start tracking your business metrics in minutes.
-No credit card required.
+Or self-host the source-available version for free.